access an educated and skilled labor force

-In 2015, Roche made a US $5.5 million investment in the construction of a more than 50,000 square foot distribution facility to serve export markets in 23 countries and the Caribbean.
+In 2015, Roche made a US $5.5 million investment in the construction of a more than 50,000 square foot distribution facility in Costa Rica to serve export markets in 23 countries and the Caribbean.
 The company expects to increase its exports from the pharmaceutical industry in Costa Rica by 50% over the next five years.

 Also, successful in the pharmaceutical industry in Costa Rica has been Merck.
-The company is headquartered in Kenilworth, New Jersey and has been providing service to Central America since 1991 through its Global Clinical Trial Division.
+The company is headquartered in Kenilworth, New Jersey, and has been providing service to Central America since 1991 through its Global Clinical Trial Division.
 The Merck team in Costa Rica is in charge of clinical trial training which supports the Americas.

 Companies comprised of national capital also play a leading role in pharmaceutical manufacturing in Costa Rica.
 Prominent among these firms are Gutis and Speratum.